uio-bmi/immuneML/docs/source/tutorials/how_to_train_and_assess_a_receptor_or_repertoire_classifier.rst

 In the :code:`settings` section the different combinations of ML settings must be specified.
-They consist of an :code:`encoding`, an :code:`ml_method` and optional :code:`preprocessing`, which should be referenced by the names that were used to defined them under :code:`definitions`.
+They consist of an :code:`encoding`, an :code:`ml_method` and optional :code:`preprocessing` (only available for repertoire datasets), which should be referenced by the names that were used to defined them under :code:`definitions`.

 Not every combination of encodings and ML methods is valid.
 For all the valid options, see the figure in the :ref:`YAML specification` documentation.
 An example of the settings section of the instruction is: